 Having an ESG criteria helps investors find companies whose values and priorities match their own.
 Today, many mutual funds, brokerage firms, and financial advisors offer investment products following an ESG criteria.
 Realistically, however, no single company will meet all the requirements of this ESG criteria.
 As such, investors must set priorities and decide which issues are most important to them.

 Environmental.
 This criterion looks at how a company fares as a steward of the environment and natural resources.
 This includes an evaluation of a company’s energy use, carbon emissions and intensity, waste and effluents management, land and water use, natural resource and biodiversity conservation, as well as compliance with pertinent environmental regulations.
 A thorough evaluation of these material issues will reveal the environmental risks a company may be exposed to, which may inevitably impact their financial performance.

 Social.
-This criterion looks at how the company manages its relationships with different stakeholders, namely, employees, suppliers, customers, shareholders, and communities.
-Under this criterion, there is an emphasis on whether different stakeholders are consulted and engaged with regards to business decisions that may impact them, and whether their interests and well-being are considered in the decision-making.
+This criterion looks at how the company manages its relationships with different stakeholders, namely, its employees, suppliers, customers, shareholders, and communities.
+Under this criterion, there is an emphasis on whether different stakeholders are consulted on and engaged with, especially with regards to business decisions that may impact them, and whether their interests and well-being are considered in the decision-making process.
 Fostering harmonious relationships with different stakeholders strengthens a company’s social license to operate, which bodes well for financial performance and business sustainability.